-For more information on how Chrome measures performance, see here.
+Also, see more information on how Chrome measures performance.

 The ChromePerf Dashboard is the destination for all metrics generated by the perf waterfall.
 It provides tools to set up a dashboard for performance of a set of tests + metrics over time.
 In addition, it provides the ability to launch a bisection by selecting a point on the dashboard.

 The Chrome Benchmarking System has two methods for manually running performance tests: run_benchmark and Pinpoint.

 run_benchmark is useful for creating and debugging benchmarks using local devices.
 Run from the command line, it has a number of flags useful for determining the internal state of the benchmark.
 For more information, see Run Benchmarks Locally.